Murder scene in Jerusalem .

 (photo credit: ISRAEL POLICE)

-The couple, both 44 years old, were arrested after two teenagers allegedly saw them pushing a cart holding a large black bag on Saturday and reported the incident to police.
+The investigation began after two teenagers allegedly saw them pushing a cart holding a large black bag on Saturday and reported the incident to police.
 A few hours later, a friend of the 59-year-old victim came to the police station to report him as missing.
-The incident occurred in southern Jerusalem.